 - ½ oz egg white.

-Shake all ingredients except egg white over ice.
-Strain out ice, add egg whites, and shake again hard for a few seconds.
+Shake all ingredients except the egg white over ice.
+Strain out the ice, add the egg whites, and shake hard again for a few seconds.
 Fine strain into a coupe.
-Garnish with a few drops of angostura bitters.
+Garnish with a few drops of Angostura bitters.

 New York Whiskey Sour

 Shake all the ingredients, except the wine.
 Strain over a large cube.
 Float red wine on top.
 Another classic variation on the whiskey sour, the New York style whiskey sour, comes with an added red wine float.
 It’s best to choose a red wine with some character to stand up to the bourbon.
 If poured correctly, you’ll get a beautifully layered drink.

 How Did Buffalo Trace Whiskey Come To Be?